Chozen Toguchi: Episode 4

 In 2018, after Daniel learns that his business rival Tom Cole has convinced Doyona Industries to cut their business ties with LaRusso Auto Group due to Daniel's reputation being tarnished by Robby's affiliation with Miyagi-Do and actions against Miguel during the school brawl, he travels to Tokyo, Japan to try to persuade them not to.
 His attempt fails, however, prompting Daniel to travel to Okinawa and revisit old memories of Mr. Miyagi.
 He returns to Tomi Village to find that it has been turned into a mall and sees Kumiko dancing.
 They meet for tea and catch up on the past few decades.
 Daniel confides in Kumiko and tells her of his troubles with Doyona, as well as his loss of confidence in general.

 The next day Kumiko meets Daniel.
-While talking in a bar, Chozen appears in the doorway.
+While they talk in a bar, Chozen appears in the doorway.

 Episode 5

 Chozen approaches Daniel and Kumiko, and bows.
 The three then sit together in awkward silence, as Chozen says that he never married and has no children.
 When he leaves to get a drink for Daniel, Kumiko confesses that she invited him to meet Daniel, saying that he has changed since they last met.
 She then leaves them to spend the day together.

 Chozen takes Daniel to a mountain top, and Daniel recognizes it as the place where Karate was born through Miyagi Shimpo sensei.
 Daniel then tells the story that Mr. Miyagi told him, of Miyagi Shimpo sensei traveling to China and returning 10 years later with the "secret" of Miyagi-Do Karate.
 While Daniel is confident that Mr. Miyagi taught him everything, Chozen is skeptical and asks Daniel to follow him.

 They arrive at the Miyagi-Do Dojo where Daniel finds original scrolls containing the family techniques.
 Chozen explains that Mr. Miyagi's father taught Sato, who then taught him.
 After Sato died, Chozen inherited all of the Miyagi family artifacts.
 However, Chozen suddenly takes the scroll from Daniel's hand, saying that Daniel is a foreigner who cannot take their secrets.
 When Daniel says that Mr. Miyagi treated him like a son, Chozen challenges him to a fight to see how much Daniel really knows.
 Daniel is then surprised to find himself beaten when Chozen uses unknown techniques, and Chozen tells him that Mr. Miyagi did not teach him everything.

 Chozen then tells Daniel the real story behind Miyagi-Do Karate.
 Centuries ago, the Miyagi ancestors were at war with Japanese invaders, so they designed their own techniques designed to kill their enemies.
 Chozen suspects that Mr. Miyagi thought that Daniel would not be able to learn the more deadlier aspects that seemed to defy Mr. Miyagi's "self-defense" approach.